 Before diving into our top picks, let’s first understand how night vision technology works.
 Night vision devices amplify existing light, including infrared, to provide enhanced visibility in low-light or pitch-dark conditions.
 These devices use image intensifier tubes to capture and amplify ambient light, making it possible for the human eye to perceive objects in the dark.

 Bushnell Equinox Z -The Best Overall Night Vision

 When it comes to hunting, tactical, or wildlife needs there isn’t a product that Bushnell doesn’t make.
 Bushnell is synonymous with all things outdoor optics so it’s no surprise that their Equinox Z Digital Night Vision Monocular is our top-rated pick for this year.

-This Monocular boasts a myriad of features such as, 6x magnification zoom, 1-3 digital, zoom, the option of daytime or nighttime use, all through their 50mm multicoated glass objective lens.
+This Monocular boasts a myriad of features such as 6x magnification zoom, 1-3 digital, zoom, and the option of daytime or nighttime use, all through their 50mm multicoated glass objective lens.

 We love this model because it is equipped with video recording capabilities, that can easily write to a Micro SD card (which is sold separately) so you can capture everything you’re seeing for viewing from the comfort of the indoors.

-The digital aspect of this monocular may scare some people away, but it is easy to setup and use.
+The digital aspect of this monocular may scare some people away, but it is easy to set up and use.
 Typically, the outdoors and electronics don’t mix very well, but Bushnell made sure to construct this monocular out of rugged material.
-The silicone exterior provides excellent surface grip so you can leave on the console of your vehicle and it won’t slide around.
+The silicone exterior provides excellent surface grip so you can leave it on the console of your vehicle and it won’t slide around.

 Keeping with the same ruggedness theme, another reason to love this monocular is the fact the unit itself is completely water resistant so you can rest assured no water will ruin the lens or the digital components inside the monocular.